 As a condition of employment, you are not allowed to attend college or have a secondary job until you have graduated the academy.

 We encourage you to maintain a physical fitness regimen that consist of cardio, strength training and endurance.
 Your workouts should be intense yet customized to your fitness level.
 Healthy eating habits and proper water consumption are also recommended to properly fuel the body, assist with recovery and added sustained energy.
-The San Antonio Training Academy utilizes the Cooper Test which includes 1 minute push-ups, 1 minute sit-ups, vertical jump, 1.5 mile run and a 300 meter sprint.
-You should strive for 250 points.
+The San Antonio Training Academy utilizes the SAPD Standard Fitness Test which includes 1 minute push-ups, 1 minute sit-ups, vertical jump, 1.5 mile run and a 300 meter sprint.
+You should strive for 250 points but the minimum passing score is 190.
 The chart below reflects the requirements based on age and gender.

 In order to prepare yourself for the scholastic aspects of the training academy, we recommend you increase your proficiency in reading and writing.
 While in the training academy you will receive over 1300 training hours and must maintain a minimum grade point average of 80.0%.